 As we look ahead, we also want to remind you of our ongoing programs and initiatives….

-I am pleased to announce that through our Leadership Group member, Karina Ruiz, and Awards Chair, Brian Minnich, we are, for the first time, publishing the results of our awards program in a dedicated book.
-Featuring the winning project and jury commentary, this publication is available to download for free and print-on-demand for purchase for all of our membership.
+I am pleased to be able to say that through our Leadership Group member, Karina Ruiz, and Awards Chair, Brian Minnich, we are, for the second year running, publishing the results of our awards program in a dedicated book featuring the winning project and jury commentary.

-At the AIA Convention in next May in Philadelphia, CAE will have a strong presence and we hope to see our fellow members there.
-CAE will be participating in an opening night Town Hall event which will be a networking reception for all the Knowledge Communities at AIA.
-In addition, CAE will offer educational sessions during Convention that will focus on the impact the design profession can have on learning environments of all types in the form of seminars and panel discussions.
+CAE will have a strong presence at A'17 and we hope to see our fellow members there.
+CAE will be participating in the opening night Sunset Social hosted by the AIA Knowledge Communities.
+In addition, CAE will offer educational sessions during A'17 that will focus on the impact the design profession can have on learning environments of all types in the form of seminars and panel discussions.
 Don't miss a day of touring school and college facilities planned under the guidance of Higher Education sub-committee co-chair, Michael Nieminen.
 A'17 registration is now open.

 Our Knowledge Community has been blessed with generous support from a number of partner companies and organizations.
 Through their support we are able to reduce registration fees as well as more effectively disseminate best practices knowledge.
 When you have a chance please thank the following companies for their support: